swa-gitlab/documentation/ContextView.md

----
-title: Context View
----

 # GitLab Context View

 ## Introduction

 As John Donne might say, *no system is an island, entire of itself*.
 All systems operate in some larger environment, interacting with stakeholders or external systems.
 Because the system context is very relevant to the software architecture, it is important to include a description of this context as part of the architectural description.

-We will make use of a viewpoint-based architectural approach as described by Rozansky and Woods, in particular the *Context Viewpoint* as described in [1], [2].
+We will make use of a viewpoint-based architectural approach as described by Rozanski and Woods, in particular the *Context Viewpoint* as described in [1], [2].

 This document presents a context view for GitLab.
 It defines the scope of the system – what it does and does not do, where the boundaries are between it and the outside world.
 In addition, it identifies external entities, defining the relationships, dependencies, and interactions between GitLab and these entities.